|Distance||7 miles roundtrip|

 - Beautiful scenery

 This hike starts and finishes exactly the same as the route described in the Mount Tom post.
 The only difference is that after reaching the dirt road after Little Mount Tom, turn right rather than left, then follow the road and look for the trail on the left side of the road that appears shortly after the intersection with another dirt road.
 Once you are on the trail, continue straight through the equestrian area.
-The trail curves, then crosses a road.
-A little after the road, the trail splits and does a loop, so you can choose to go either direction.
+You'll emerge from the forest and into a grassy wonderland, like pictured below.

 Sibley State Park is about 2 hours from the Twin Cities near the town of New London.
 I highly recommend taking Minnesota Highway 55 -- it's a two lane highway with very little traffic (even over Memorial Day weekend).
 Once you get to Paynesville, take Minnesota Highway 23 towards Willmar, then turn right onto Minnesota Highway 9 to go through New London.
 Turn left on County Road 148 and continue straight when you come to the intersection with U.S. Highway 71.
 The ranger station will soon be on your right.